Identifying Optotagged Units#

 Calculating Unit Optotagging Metrics#

-Here, certain metrics are calculated for each unit based on their spiking behaviors in response to stimulus.
+Here, certain metrics are calculated for each unit based on their spiking behaviors in response to the stimulus.
+Metrics such as these are used to identify if a unit is “optotagged”. i.e if a unit is responsive to the laser, and thus is a genetically modified inhibitory neuron.
 There is no single standard for what metrics to use for determining optotagged units, but the ones below may prove useful.
 You can adapt this code to calculate additional metrics for the units as well.
 Each function below calculates a metric (or two) for a given unit.
 As input, they use the spike_counts, and spike_matrix arrays which were already generated earlier, as well as the stim_times and units_spike_times which were produced from the NWB file.
 Finally, these metrics are displayed for each unit table below.

 # utility function used by first_spike_latencies_and_jitters and ks_salt